openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/shellOfNucleusAccumbens
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Shell of nucleus accumbens' is a regional part of brain.
-It is part of the nucleus accumbens.
+   :definition: Is a regional part of brain.
+Is part of the nucleus accumbens. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0012171) ('is_a' and 'relationship')]
    :description: Crescent shaped outer zone of the nucleus accumbens, defined by a combination of chemoarchitecture and afferent and efferent connections.
-The shell is distinguished from the more centrally located core through the notable reduction in staining for the calcium-binding protein calbindin D28K, which is dense in the core and virtually absent in the shell.
+The shell is distinguished from the more centrally located core through the notable reduction in staining for the calcium-binding protein calbindin D28K, which is dense in the core and virtually absent in the shell. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0012171)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110602
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0012171#shell-of-nucleus-accumbens-1
    :name: shell of nucleus accumbens